What is Retained Sole?

-How to tell the difference between excess sole and flat feet.
+Hoof expert Susan Kauffmann explains how to tell the difference between excess sole and flat feet, and what to do about this retained sole.

 I bought my horse six months ago.
 At that time, his feet looked healthy, with a nice cup on the bottom and smooth soles.
 Now, his feet look really flat and the soles are all cracked.
 There are even pieces falling off in places!
 He is actually going really well, but I’m worried.
 What could be causing these changes, and what should I do about them?